danieltian/aquaero-usb/data.md

 ### Report ID 7 (Update Software Temps)

 Report ID 7 followed by 8 int16's which corresponds to the 8 possible software temperature sensors.
 Values should be in Celsius, multiplied by 100 (so 50 degrees becomes 5,000).
+Up to two digits of precision is supported.
 Array size should be 17 bytes exactly.
 All 8 sensors must be sent at once.
 Any sensor that doesn't have a value should be sent as 0x7FFF.

 Example: We have the temperature readings 10, 20, 30, 40, and 50 for the first 5 sensors.